al-caveman/cavemark/README.md

 # Features

   - Simple markdown-like syntax for authors.
-  - Generates beautiful LaTeX-like HTML for your website.
+  - Typesetting (can generate beautiful documents, like LaTex depending on your themes, without needing to do the tidious formatting by yourself).
   - As a result, you easily type less to do much more.
 On the other hand, if you use other markdown variants, such as [mistune](https://github.com/lepture/mistune), you (as a user posting